 Cream of coconut is the key ingredient to turning an average Piña Colada into a true masterpiece.
-But cream of coconut is not always easy to get since only a few brands are producing and selling it.
+Yet, depending on your location, it is not always easy to get as only a few brands produce and sell it.

 But don't worry, here's an easy recipe to make an excellent version of creme of coconut that can keep up with the product from Coco Lopez - one of the most famous brands.